j-richey/ounce-of-rust-design-doc/source/design/public-api.rst

     if either player has won or it is a cat's game then ``true`` is returned;
     otherwise, ``false`` is returned.

+The set of positions provided to ``PlayerXWin`` and  ``PlayerOWin`` contain all the positions that contributed to the victory.
+Usually, there will be three items in this set representing a row, column, or diagonal.
+However, there are some situations as :numref:`fig-example-wining-games` where more than three squares can contribute to a victory.

 ..  rubric:: Trait Implementations